Andrea Caldarelli

-Andrea Caldarelli (born 14 February 1990) is an Italian racing driver who currently competes in IMSA in the GTD Pro class for Pfaff Motorsports in a Lamborghini Huracán GT3 Evo alongside Marco Mapelli and former IndyCar driver James Hinchcliffe.
-He has competed in such series as Eurocup Formula Renault 2.0, the Formula Three Euroseries, GP2 Asia, the GP3 Series and the Super Formula series.
+Andrea Caldarelli (born 14 February 1990) is an Italian racing driver and team owner who competes in the IMSA SportsCar Championship in GTD Pro for Pfaff Motorsports.

-He undertook a Formula One test in 2008 with Toyota Racing and in 2010 with Ferrari.
+A Lamborghini factory driver since 2017, Caldarelli is a four-time GT World Challenge champion across Europe and America, and raced in LMDh in 2024.
+He previously drove in Super Formula and Super GT as a Toyota/Lexus works driver.
+Caldarelli undertook a Formula One test in 2008 with Toyota Racing and in 2010 with Ferrari.
+He co-founded the FFF Racing Team in 2014.

 Career

 Super GT

 Caldarelli claimed his maiden victory in Super GT in 2014.
 Driving alongside Daisuke Itō for Lexus Team KeePer TOM'S, Caldarelli claimed victory in the opening race of the season at Okayama.
 The duo would finish the season second in the GT500-class championship to Tsugio Matsuda and Ronnie Quintarelli.

 Lamborghini factory driver

 Ahead of the 2017 Blancpain GT Series campaign, Caldarelli joined Lamborghini Squadra Corse's factory roster, taking part in the Blancpain GT Series Endurance Cup campaign with GRT Grasser Racing Team.
 Partnering with Christian Engelhart and Mirko Bortolotti, the trio claimed the series championship at season's end.
 Two years later, Caldarelli swept all three of the championships under the GT World Challenge Europe umbrella; the Endurance Cup, Sprint Cup, and combined championship at large.